 One recent study found that the amount of magnesium you receive each day affects your blood pressure.

-Dr. Yiqing Song, an associate professor of epidemiology at Indiana University School of Public Health, and his team used 2,000 people to perform and gather data on 34 clinical trials regarding magnesium supplements.
+Dr. Yiqing Song and his team used 2,000 people to perform and gather data on 34 magnesium supplement clinical trials.

 The researchers gave the participants magnesium supplements ranging from 240 mg to 960 mg.
 They found that the average amount of magnesium to help lower blood pressure and reduce the risk of heart disease was 368 mg for both men and women.